 Self-Discipline: The Cornerstone of Meaningful Action…

-In a society catering to reality T.V., where every whim is acted upon and a “do what you want, whenever you want” attitude pervades, the concept of self-discipline seems to be fading into the twilight.
+In a society catering to reality T.V., where we act upon every whim and have a “do what we want, whenever we want” attitude, the concept of self-discipline seems to be fading into the twilight.